devarajannv/RMG/docs/CURRENT_STATE.md

 # RMGaaS Current State

-> Last Updated: December 16, 2025
+> Last Updated: December 16, 2025 (Evening)

 ## Product Overview

 RMGaaS (Resource Management as a Service) is a comprehensive resource management platform for NewVision Software Pvt.
-Ltd. The product has completed its initial 14-day development sprint and is now in active feature expansion phase.
+Ltd. The product has completed its initial 14-day development sprint and has now implemented the first 10 features from the feature expansion discussions.

 ---